extcode/cart/Documentation/AdministratorManual/Configuration/Order/Mail/Index.rst

    Data type
       array
    Description
-      Defines one or more e-mail attachments of the generated PDF documents to be sent to the buyer.
+      Defines one or more e-mail attachments of the generated PDF documents to be sent to the seller.
       This can be the order confirmation, the invoice or a separate document.